ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

 Several packages need to be installed for the example.
-The paths and versions in the following setup instructions are exemplary for an Ansys 2025 R2 installation on a Linux system.
+The paths and versions in the following setup instructions are for an Ansys 2025 R2 installation on a Linux system.
 Be sure to adjust them to your installation.

 uv
 --

-The example uses the `uv package manager <https://docs.astral.sh/uv/>`__ to run Python scripts.
+The example uses the `uv<https://docs.astral.sh/uv/>`__ package manager to run Python scripts.
 You can find more information, including installation instructions, in the :ref:`example_python_uv` example.

 Ansys Geometry Service
 ----------------------

-The PyAnsys Geometry package requires Ansys Geometry Service.
-For installation instructions, see `How is the Ansys Geometry Service installed? <https://geometry.docs.pyansys.com/version/stable/getting_started/faq.html#how-is-the-ansys-geometry-service-installed>`__ in the *Frequently asked questions* of PyAnsys Geometry.
+The PyAnsys Geometry package requires the Ansys Geometry Service.
+For installation instructions, see `How is the Ansys Geometry Service installed? <https://geometry.docs.pyansys.com/version/stable/getting_started/faq.html#how-is-the-ansys-geometry-service-installed>`__ in the *Frequently asked questions* section of PyAnsys Geometry documentation.
 Once installed, the package must be registered in the scaler/evaluator as follows:

 .. list-table::
    :header-rows: 1

-   * - Property
+   * - **Property**
-     - Value
+     - **Value**
    * - Name
-     - Ansys GeometryService
+     - Ansys Geometry Service
    * - Version
      - 2025 R2
    * - Installation Path
      - /ansys_inc/v252/GeometryService

-With these environment variables:
+You must also ensure that these environment variables are defined:

 .. list-table::
    :header-rows: 1

-   * - Environment Variable
+   * - **Environment variable**
-     - Value
+     - **Value**
    * - ANSRV_GEO_LICENSE_SERVER
      - <LICENSE@SERVER>
    * - ANSYS_GEOMETRY_SERVICE_ROOT